 Some providers chose not to apply for authorisation, and some operators didn’t receive FCA’s approval.
 Providers looking to exit the sector were obliged to:

 - Take steps to wind down their funeral plan-selling operations

 - Transfer existing plans to an authorised provider

 The FCA has a list of firms that must not sell or carry funeral plans in the UK.
 If you have a plan with these firms, your provider should have contacted you about transferring your plan.
 These providers will transfer most funeral plans to other providers, and those that aren't should provide a full refund.
 If you have any queries regarding your funeral plan, you should contact the FCA.

 What do Co-op funeral plans have to offer?

-When looking at funeral plans, you must be aware of the details, specifically the covered fees and expenses.
-As of October 2021, the Co-op funeral plan service offers four different options:
+The good news is that FCA regulation covers Co-op funeral plans.
+When looking at funeral plans, you must know the details, specifically the covered fees and expenses.
+As of October 2022, the Co-op funeral plan service offers four different options: